manuelbusch/MattHorDownloader/README.md

 ##Requirements

-MattHorDownloader currently only works with a unix system (xargs, wget).
+MattHorDownloader currently only works with a unix system (shell, xargs, wget).
+For the use with a windows system, you can use cygwin (https://www.cygwin.com/).

 Requirements are: python3, shell, xargs and wget.